OCamlverse/ocamlverse.github.io/content/subtleties_if_semicolon.md

 tags: [learning]
 ---

-# if, semicolon, and let
+# An if, semicolon, and let gotcha

 ## tl;dr